fatiando/choclo/doc/overview.rst

    coordinates = (easting.ravel(), northing.ravel(), upward.ravel())

-And we want to compute the gratitational acceleration that those prisms generate on each observation point, we need to write some kind of loop that computes the effect of each prism on each observation point and adds it to a running result.
+And we want to compute the gravitational acceleration that those prisms generate on each observation point, we need to write some kind of loop that computes the effect of each prism on each observation point and adds it to a running result.